srobo/website/_events/sr2017/bristol-tech-day-february.md

 ## Important Notice

-**If your team wants to attend, you need to bring your team supervisor or another responsible adult.
+**If your team wants to attend, you need to bring your team leader or another responsible adult.
 We also need their mobile number so we can contact them on the day.**

-**If the responsible adult is not your team supervisor, or your team supervisor has not already sent James ([jroff@studentrobotics.org][mail-james]) their mobile number, please do so before you arrive!**
+**If the responsible adult is not your team leader, or your team leader has not already sent James ([jroff@studentrobotics.org][mail-james]) their mobile number, please do so before you arrive!**